imodeljs/frontend-sample-showcase/src/frontend-samples/issues-sample/readme.md

 - GET all Issues associated with a project.
 - Apply the view of an Issue.
 - Create marker pins for each Issue.
+- Get list of elements linked to an issue, and zoom to location

 ## Description
 The Issues REST API contains the ability to attach Issues to each project or context.